-- Wireless button, wireless switch, or wireless key (referred to in this chapter as the wireless button)
+- Wireless button or wireless key (also called the airplane mode key) (referred to in this chapter as the wireless button) - Operating system controls

-- HP Connection Manager software

-- Operating system controls

 Using the wireless button

 The computer has a wireless button, one or more wireless devices, and, on select models, one or two wireless lights.
 All the wireless devices on your computer are enabled at the factory, and if your computer has a wireless light, the wireless light is on (white) when you turn on the computer.